 - Password: The client sends a message containing a plaintext password, which is protected by encryption by the Transport Layer Protocol.

 - Public Key: The client sends a message to the server that contains the client’s public key signed by the client’s private key.
 When the server receives this message, it checks whether the supplied key is acceptable for authentication and, if so, it checks whether the signature is correct.

 - Host Based: Authentication is performed on the client’s host rather than the client itself.
 Thus, a host that supports multiple clients would provide authentication for all its clients.
 This method works by having the client send a signature created with the private key of the client host.
 Thus, rather than directly verifying the user’s identity, the SSH server verifies the identity of the client host.

-6. Different Channel Types
+6. ssh protocol: Different Channel Types